 Educational Partners deemed most actions, on our previous LCAP, effective.
 Additionally, local benchmarks and CAASPP demonstrated academic improvement of our unduplicated students over the last few years.
-Unfortunately, this progress was interrupted by the pandemic.
 Based on feedback, we know these actions and services were effective.
-Therefore most actions from our 2021-22 LCAP will be carried over to the 2022-23 LCAP.
+Therefore most actions from our 2022-23 LCAP will be carried over to the 2023-24 LCAP.

-Additionally, based on Educational Partners' input, the district will implement the following new actions and services:
+Additionally, based on Educational Partner's input, the district will modify the following actions and services: